0lionelzhang0/pairgo_matchmaker/README.md

 # Automatic Pair Go Player List Generation

 This Python script is used for parsing player Google Form signups, and automatically updating the Google Sheet player list.
-The
+Note that the code and setup was originally only intended for my personal use, so the setup is not very refined.

 The following three files are required for the program to run:
 - matchmaker.py